leonzalion/blog/packages/daily-timeblocks/2022-05-11/daily-plans.md

 - [ ] Toggl integration in Daily Timeblock
   - [ ] Make backlog hidden on blog by default (or better, make all headers toggleable)
 - [ ] Polish up reactive emails to the point where I can challenge myself to try and set up a meeting with Google asking whether it's possible to get better API support for dynamically changing emails instead of having to resort to browser automation
-- [ ] It looks like raw.githubusercontent.com is [rate limited](https://github.community/t/raw-githubusercontent-com-rate-limit/142444/6); find a better solution to instantly update timeblocks (maybe there's some way I can integrate with a fly.io database as a secondary data store which is fully based on my files?
-I'm definitely sticking to a file-based CMS for local editing)
+- [ ] It looks like raw.githubusercontent.com is [rate limited](https://github.community/t/raw-githubusercontent-com-rate-limit/142444/6); find a better solution to instantly update timeblocks (maybe set up a GitHub actions script to copy the updated markdown files to the `public` directory on netlify only instead of rebuilding + bundling the entire site)
-  - [ ] Make a GitHub actions script can run that updates the DB (I just want to avoid rebuilding and redeploying the entire website each time since I imagine as the site grows larger, that will take more time and I sometimes make very frequent updates to these timeblocks so I don't want it to be a bottleneck)

 #### Backburner